 SCHOOL BOOK COVERS

-Although I have young teens, I feel very old when I think back to the days when wrapping paper and contact was the only option for covering exercise books.
+I have teens and it makes me feel very old when I think back to the days when wrapping paper and contact was the only option for covering exercise books.
 Although it did take hours and involved a few choice swear words, it was way cheaper than the oh-so-easy book covers of our modern day.
 If you can bring yourself to DIY the covers, it will save you money.

 However, if you succumb to book covers, make sure you get a few years out of them.